Porcelain

 Porcelain (/ˈpɔːrs(ə)lᵻn/), also called china, is a ceramic material made by heating raw materials, generally including kaolinite, in a kiln to temperatures between 1200 and 1400 °C. The greater strength and translucence of porcelain, relative to other types of pottery, arise mainly from vitrification and the formation of the mineral mullite within the body at these high temperatures.
 End applications include tableware, decorative ware such as figurines, and products in technology and industry such as electrical insulators and laboratory ware.

 The manufacturing process used for porcelain is similar to that used for earthenware and stoneware, the two other main types of pottery, although it can be more challenging to produce.
 It has usually been regarded as the most prestigious type of pottery due to its delicacy, strength, and high degree of whiteness.
 It is frequently both glazed and decorated.

 Though definitions vary, porcelain can be divided into three main categories: hard-paste, soft-paste, and bone china.
 The categories differ in the composition of the body and the firing conditions.

-Porcelain slowly evolved in China and was finally achieved (depending on the definition used) at some point about 2,000 to 1,200 years ago.
-It slowly spread to other East Asian countries, then to Europe, and eventually to the rest of the world.
+Porcelain originated in China, the result of centuries of ceramic experimentation by Chinese potters.
+Depending on the definition used, the technology matured between approximately 200 and 800 CE.
+It later spread to other countries in Asia, then to Europe, and eventually to the rest of the world.
 The European name, porcelain in English, comes from the old Italian porcellana (cowrie shell) because of its resemblance to the surface of the shell.
 Porcelain is also referred to as "china" or fine china in some English-speaking countries, as it was first seen in imports from China during the 17th century.
 Properties associated with porcelain include low permeability and elasticity; considerable strength, hardness, whiteness, translucency, and resonance; and a high resistance to corrosive chemicals and thermal shock.